Krishna090909-tech/sales-customer-intelligence-dashboard/README.md

 ![Dashboard](dashboard.png)

 ## 🎯 Objective
-Analyze sales data to understand revenue trends, customer behavior, and product performance.
+I worked on this project to analyze 50K+ sales records and understand revenue, customer behavior, and product performance.

 ---